lunarlab-gatech/Morphology-Informed-HGNN/README.md

 # MI-HGNN for contact estimation/classification
 This repository implements a Morphology-Inspired Heterogeneous Graph Neural Network (MI-HGNN) for estimating contact information on the feet of a quadruped robot.
+For more details, see our publication "[MI-HGNN: Morphology-Informed Heterogeneous Graph Neural Network for Legged Robot Contact Perception](https://arxiv.org/abs/2409.11146)".

 ## Installation
 To get started, setup a Conda Python environment with Python=3.11: